-It's an opportunity to create a novel, practical and beautiful home that enhances your life.
+It's an opportunity to create a novel, practical and beautiful home that enhances the quality of your life.

 What is the Design Process?

 Mike and Liz's New Home

 Standing on a hillside in the beachside township of Phillip Island Victoria, we see the start of Mike and Liz's new house.